 It was a “fake turkey kit” that came in a plain cardboard box and cost somewhere around $35 (and that’s circa-1991 dollars!).
 If memory serves, the package included a quasi-turkey-shaped loaf, some bread crumbs to be stuffed into the cavity of the “bird,” and fake skin that needed to be stretched over the whole thing.

 It was pretty gross.

 I think they’ve improved it since then (and you can now find them much more easily; I think ours might have actually been special order), but I wouldn’t know for sure — that fake skin was scarring enough that I’ll never go back down that road.

 Every year since, instead of trying to fit in, I just filled my plate with plenty of side dishes.
 But there was a small part of me that did still feel like I was missing something.
 After some consideration, I decided that a good solution is to come up with a new tradition.
 Instead of focusing on what I can’t have, I came up with up with something else I love, and simply chose to make that a part of the holiday.

 The other night I roasted some fingerling potatoes and tossed a few whole garlic cloves on the baking pan, just for kicks.
 I was surprised at how giddy I became when I snapped up those little morsels of sticky-sweet-garlicky-goodness.

-To make it a little more festive, rather than peeling each clove and roasting them separately, I’m going to go with the whole-roasted-bulb style.
+To make it a little more festive, rather than peeling each clove and roasting them separately, we go with the whole-roasted-bulb style.
 It’s simple and easy.
-Better yet, considering how much competition there is for oven space during the big day, you can prep them early and then just place them directly on the oven rack, fitting them around whatever else is baking.
+Better yet, considering how much competition there is for oven space during The Big Day, you can prep them early and then just place them directly on the oven rack, fitting them around whatever else is baking.